-IPAs, medical groups and capitated hospitals are required to create and retain for audit a tabulated report of each provider dispute received and/or reported.
-The report must be categorized by receipt date, and include the identification of the provider, type of appeal, disposition and outcome of the appeal and number of work days to resolve the appeal.
+IPAs, medical groups, and capitated hospitals are required to create and retain for audit a tabulated report of each provider dispute received and/or reported.
+The report must be categorized by receipt date, and include the identification of the provider, type of dispute, disposition and outcome of the dispute and number of workdays to resolve the dispute.
 A summary statistical report will be submitted quarterly in accordance with ICE-standardized formats.

-Each individual appeal in a bundled appeal is reported separately.
+Each individual dispute in a bundled dispute is reported separately.

-Provider Appeal Documentation
+Provider Dispute Documentation

-Upon request, the IPA/medical group and capitated hospital will make available to Blue Shield, or the DMHC, all records, notes and documents regarding their provider dispute resolution mechanism and the resolution of provider appeals.
+Upon request, the IPA/medical group and capitated hospital will make available to Blue Shield, or the DMHC, all records, notes and documents regarding their provider dispute resolution mechanism and the resolution of provider disputes.
 Providing all supporting documentation at the time the initial dispute is submitted will help ensure timely processing.